mwiafeansong/mini-message-board/README.md

 # Mini Message Board

 This is a solution to the [Mini Message Board Project on The Odin Project](https://www.theodinproject.com/lessons/nodejs-mini-message-board).
-Users enter their names and messagesto be displayed on the board.
+Users enter their names and messages to be displayed on the board.

 ## Table of contents